ROS-PROJECT-05/ROBOTIC-PROJECT-2021/README.md

 # 2. Lane Detection
 The Lane detection package allows Turtlebot3 to drive between two lanes without external influence.
 The robot was placed on the lane whereby the **yellow line** was on the left side of the robot, and the **white line** was placed on the right side of the robot.
+Here, the lane detection packages [Turtlebot3 E-Manual Robotics](https://emanual.robotis.com/docs/en/platform/turtlebot3/autonomous_driving/) were executed and the launch file basically runs the lane detection source code **detect_lane.py**.
+The nodes publishes the below topics after running the **rqt**:
+- **/detect/image_white_lane_marker/compressed**
+- **/detect/image_yellow_lane_marker/compressed**
+- **/detect/image_lane/compessed** which contains the reference line for the turtlebot3  trajectory.

-From here, we adjust the filter parameters by doing the thresholding of the HSL (hue, saturation and lightness) using the **rqt_reconfigure** to fine-tune the lines and the direction as such, the red line was overlaid on the yellow line while the blue line was overlaid on the white line.
-To achieve this, we followed the description to run the commands from [Turtlebot3 E-Manual Robotics](https://emanual.robotis.com/docs/en/platform/turtlebot3/autonomous_driving/)
+From here, we adjust the filter parameters by doing the **thresholding** of the **HSL** (hue, saturation and lightness) using the **rqt_reconfigure** to fine-tune the lines and the direction as such, the red line was overlaid on the yellow line while the blue line was overlaid on the white line.
+To achieve this, we followed the description to run the commands from

 ![Detect_lane_rqt](https://user-images.githubusercontent.com/62597513/145726782-9479f51c-ba69-4f9b-9baa-bd35f3cd3ee6.jpeg)